 (a,b) is a point on the line.

-Some solved problems on Y Intercept are given below:
+A solved problem on Y Intercept is given below:

 To find the y-intercept, set x = 0 and solve for y.

 0 + 4y = 12